msypniewski511/ryszard-store-management/README.md

 * Rails version: Rails 5.0.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+## Getting started

+* To get started with the app, clone the repo and then install the needed gems:

+$ bundle install --without production

+* Next, migrate the database:

+$ rails db:migrate

-* How to run the test suite
+* Finally, run the test suite to verify that everything is working correctly:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+$ rails test

+* If the test suite passes, you'll be ready to run the app in a local server:

+$ rails server